What is a Hearing Officer?

 What does a Hearing Officer do?

 A hearing officer works through the dispute resolution process between agencies and the public.
 They typically preside over hearings for government agencies.
-For instance, someone who has been denied disability may ask for an administrative hearing to exercise their rights.
-The hearing officer listens to both sides of the case and then makes a decision based on what he or she has heard.
+For example, someone who has been denied disability may ask for an administrative hearing to exercise their rights.
+The hearing officer listens to both sides of the case and then makes a decision based on what they heard.

 A hearing officer acts much like a judge, but only deals with cases involving administrative agencies.
 The officer's hearings are also much less formal than a traditional court case with a presiding judge.
 These hearings mostly take place in person, but can also be conducted through mailed testimony as well.